 “It’s the logistics that get really complicated, and you have to operate a little bit in the dark.”

-How to best prepare for Day 1 and avoid communication disasters
+How to build merger communications plan checklist and best prepare for Day 1

 On this episode, Kison Patel speaks with Stephanie Carty.
 Stephanie is a corporate communications professional with more than 15 years of experience at GE, KPMG and other companies.

 Her expertise is in executive communications and ensuring top leaders communicate with honesty, clarity, and credibility.